Surf Fishing In October: Best Tactics, Baits and Rigs

 Bait For Light Tackle Surf Fishing In October

 If sand crabs are still around, use them!
-Spotfin will go crazy for them this time of year if the weather cooperates.
+Spotfin croaker will go crazy for them in the fall some years.
+At the very least, you’ll catch a few surfperch.
 My go to bait when sand crabs disappear is mussel meat.
 Surf fishing with mussel meat will catch everything sand crabs catch (corbina, spotfin, yellowfin croaker, surfperch etc.) yet as an added bonus, you don’t catch many stingrays with mussels.

 What Species Do You Catch in October?

 If it’s me, I’m going out in hope of spotfin croaker in October.
 As for rigs, I prefer a Carolina rig, but take a look here for the best rigs for surf fishing.
-Take a look at my set-up below.
+Take a look at my set-up below for each.

 Surf Fishing With Lures In October